Smattr/passwand/README.rst

 A password manager.

 This tool is designed for encrypted storage and retrieval of entries consisting of a space, key and value.
-These fields are encrypted using a master passphrase which is required to retrieve any entry.
+These fields are encrypted using a main passphrase which is required to retrieve any entry.
 The interface is fairly unpolished, but the underlying implementation is intended to preserve strong security properties on data both at-rest and in-memory.